Witney is an historic market town on the banks of the river Windrush, 12 miles to the west of Oxford, on the edge of the Oxfordshire Cotswolds.

 The Bishop’s Palace in Witney can be found near to St Mary’s church, in the centre of the town, on Church Green.

 The historic building known as the Bishops Palace was built by the Bishop of Winchester in the 12th and 13th centuries and later became the Manor House.
-In 1757, the manor house was acquired by the Duke of Marlborough.
+In 1757, the Grade II* listed manor house was acquired by the Duke of Marlborough, whose other residence just happens to be Blenheim Palace.

 Excavations from 1984 through to 1992 uncovered a large tower from the early 12th century.
 Other finds included coins found in robber trenches which would indicate that some of the manor buildings were demolished during the English Civil War, the rest were destroyed during the 18th century.
 The archaeology remains which are visible are protected from the elements under a modern roof cover.